For Appointments: (608) 397-0192

 Experience

-I believe in a person centered approach where healing is created through relationship.
-In my practice I strive to build relationships and expand supports systems.
+I believe in a person-centered approach where healing is created through relationship.
+In my practice I strive to build relationships and expand supports systems by looking into the functions we find ourselves in.
+I pull from a wide range of interventions and theories and I work to partner with you to discover new outcomes while enhancing the strengths you already hold.

 Ashlee Vlasak - MS, LPC